 Right Environment.
 The right environment is really about the right culture, decision-making authority, incentives and more.
 Too many times culture is about deferring to the top leader overseeing innovation efforts.
 A typical stage-gate or gated process is designed for top executives to check-in and decide if the concept is ready to move to the next step, such as moving to the prototyping stage prior to the development.
 However, this linear thinking approach we have covered in process shortcoming, but it is also that it props up a leader and many times that leader feels forced to decide, leaving teams to defer to leaders in likely gray area decisions where the correct answer isn’t to rush to market but test multiple models or solutions using methods like lean startup that promote iteration in creation of solutions and continual learning.
 Innovation management environments that foster this type of iteration and learning are found within the more successful companies.
 We include in our innovation assessment the environmental factors necessary for a healthy innovation team climate when determining what innovation management solutions or changes to implement.

 - Benchmark Studies of your innovation practices versus best practices of other organizations

 - Proven Innovation Assessment solutions and tools for team, process and innovation environmental factors

 - Innovation Consulting services on organizational structure and management practices

 - Organizational framework and tools to define the structure, decision-making and coordination of global innovation across an organization

-us to learn more about our Innovation Management Solutions to help
+About our Innovation Management Solutions to help your